 Getting Approved:

-Approval for a secured or unsecured credit card depends on the lender's policies.
-It is not guaranteed that an applicant will be approved for a secured credit card, but responsible use of one can help establish, build, or rebuild credit, which can lead to qualifying for other credit cards or loans.
+Approval for a secured or unsecured credit card relies on the lending rules.
+Although an application may not be authorized for a secured credit card, careful use of one can help establish, develop, or rebuild credit, so qualifying for other credit cards or loans.

 Use and Functionality: